Correlation between particle spectra and elliptic flow

-This new observable thus reveals new phenomena, which probe the pressure gradients in the fluid in a more detailed way than existing observables.
-It can be easily measured in nucleus-nucleus collisions at the LHC and at RHIC, perhaps also in proton-nucleus collisions.
+$v_{02}(p_T)$ thus reveals new phenomena, which probe the pressure gradients in the fluid in a more detailed way than existing observables.
+It can be measured at the LHC and at RHIC for various colliding systems.
 In the same way as the $\rho_2$ correlator has been proven a sensitive probe of nuclear deformation~\cite{Giacalone:2020awm,Jia:2021wbq,Bally:2021qys,Jia:2021qyu,Bally:2023dxi,Zhao:2024lpc,Fortier:2024yxs,Mantysaari:2024uwn}, $\alpha$ clusters in light nuclei~\cite{Zhang:2024vkh} and nucleon width~\cite{Giacalone:2021clp}, we expect that its differential version $v_{02}(p_T)$ will bring new, tight constraints on nuclear structure.
-Its generalization to other Fourier harmonics, e.g. the correlation between spectra and triangular flow $v_{03}(p_T)$~\cite{Alver:2010gr}) is straightforward.
+Its generalization to other Fourier harmonics, e.g. the correlation between spectra and triangular flow $v_{03}(p_T)$~\cite{Alver:2010gr}, is straightforward.
 We anticipate a rich upcoming activity on this topic.